Socratica-Org/toolbox/content/basics.md

 **Consistent, creative work can be isolating**

 This might sound familiar.
-You go to a school where most conversations are subtle competitions around grades or internships.
+Most conversations around you are subtle competitions around internships.
 Or you come home from a long day of work, only to relax by watching a treadmill of information that never gets less urgent.
 Although these are totally fine to do, they often become things that people don’t actively choose for themselves.
 Personal intention feels like it is in increasingly short supply.

 But a small (or big) rebellious spark nudges you.
 You tinker, trial hobbies, or even set off on side quests.
 You brush by a few people along the way, but you’re mostly doing it alone. **Wanting to break off and explore/make/create in a culture that doesn’t, is inherently isolating - this loneliness shouldn't be the reason great people don't do great things.**